Unum Group (UNM) Shares Up Despite Recent Market Volatility

-Unum Group (NYSE: UNM)’s stock price has increased by 4.42 compared to its previous closing price of 42.05.
-Nevertheless, the company has seen a gain of 3.51% in its stock price over the last five trading days.
+Unum Group (NYSE: UNM)’s stock price has increased by 0.66 compared to its previous closing price of 44.26.
+Despite this, the company has seen a gain of 5.67% in its stock price over the last five trading days.
 The Wall Street Journal reported on 09/13/21 that Airbnb, Apache, Biogen: What to Watch When the Stock Market Opens Today

-Unum Group (NYSE: UNM) has a price-to-earnings ratio of 6.75x that is above its average ratio.
-Additionally, the 36-month beta value for UNM is 1.09.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 13 rating it as “hold,” and 0 rating it as “sell.”
+Unum Group (NYSE: UNM) has a price-to-earnings ratio that is above its average at 6.85x. and a 36-month beta value of 1.08.
+Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 0 as “overweight,” 13 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for UNM is $47.29, which is $2.24 above the current price.
-The public float for UNM is 198.54M and currently, short sellers hold a 1.64% ratio of that float.
-The average trading volume of UNM on February 24, 2023 was 1.34M shares.
+The average price predicted for Unum Group (UNM) by analysts is $48.00, which is $2.53 above the current market price.
+The public float for UNM is 198.54M, and at present, short sellers hold a 1.46% of that float.
+On March 01, 2023, the average trading volume of UNM was 1.40M shares.

-UNM’s stock has seen a 3.51% increase for the week, with a 6.66% rise in the past month and a 7.83% gain in the past quarter.
-The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.51% for Unum Group The simple moving average for the last 20 days is 4.21% for UNM stock, with a simple moving average of 13.13% for the last 200 days.
+UNM stock saw an increase of 5.67% in the past week, with a monthly gain of 7.19% and a quarterly increase of 7.35%.
+The volatility ratio for the week is 2.10%, and the volatility levels for the last 30 days are 2.57% for Unum Group (UNM).
+The simple moving average for the last 20 days is 4.71% for UNM stock, with a simple moving average of 14.41% for the last 200 days.

 Analysts’ Opinion of UNM